 Guy’s and St Thomas’ NHS Foundation Trust is committed to improving the experience of patients, carers, staff and the general public in talking about and preparing for death, both in hospital and in the wider community.

 We are improving our education and training.
-We have developed an e-learning module that focuses on communication skills and process around DNACPR and TEP.
-Using an actor and clinician in role play, we will provide our staff the opportunity to observe the conversation and the correct process.
+We have developed an e-learning module for our staff that focuses on communication skills and process around treatment escalation planning.
+Our module uses an actor and clinician in role play, providing healthcare professionals the opportunity to observe the conversation and the correct process.

 The 'Second Conversation' is an on-the-job training tool designed to improve junior doctors confidence in end of life care conversations.
 This was developed by the Royal College of Physicians and Guy’s and St Thomas’ Hospital.
 We launched this across our Foundation programme in 2018, with over 90% of our trainees using this tool to practice their skills.